Laying hen welfare

-Egg laying hens are one of the few types of farm animal in the UK that, on some farms, are still kept in close-confinement cage systems for all of their productive lives.
-We are very concerned that hens can't carry out all of their important natural behaviours properly in such an environment.
+Egg-laying hens are one of the few types of farm animal in the UK that, on some farms, are still kept in close-confinement cages for all their productive lives.
+We're very concerned that hens can't carry out all their important natural behaviours properly in such an environment.

-We want to see all laying hens kept in well-managed free-range or barn systems instead and are working very hard to try to improve the conditions in which all laying hens are reared, transported and slaughtered/killed, and to get better laws to protect them.
+We want to see all laying hens kept in well-managed free-range or barn systems instead.
+We're working very hard to try to improve the conditions in which all laying hens are reared, transported and slaughtered/killed, and to get better laws to protect them.

-Hens are naturally inquisitive animals with a strong desire to carry out their natural behaviours which include:
+Hens are naturally inquisitive animals.
+They have a strong desire to carry out their natural behaviours, which include:

-This helps to remove parasites, keep skin and feathers in good condition, and helps to keep their body temperature comfortable.
-Birds can spend a lot of their time dustbathing each day and it is important for their physical and mental wellbeing.
+- Dustbathing - this helps them remove parasites, keeps their skin and feathers in good condition and helps keep their body temperature comfortable.
+Birds can spend a lot of their time dustbathing each day, and it's important for their physical and mental wellbeing.

-Hens like to roost on perches at night with their flockmates.
-In the wild this behaviour protects them from predators and also helps to conserve body heat.
+- Perching - hens like to roost on perches at night with their flockmates.
+In the wild, this behaviour protects them from predators and also helps to conserve body heat.

-Hens like to explore their environment, for example by pecking at objects and scratching at the ground to unearth things in the soil.
+- Exploring - hens like to explore their surroundings, for example by pecking at objects and scratching at the ground to unearth things in the soil.

-Hens will first examine different places to find a suitable, enclosed nesting site, before carrying out laying behaviours and finally laying an egg.
+- Nesting - hens look at different places to find a suitable, enclosed nesting site, before starting their pre-laying behaviour and finally laying an egg.

-When hens are not provided with access to something they need, such as a nest site or appropriate dustbathing material, they often vocalise more out of frustration, sometimes producing a specific vocalisation known as a 'gakel-call'.
+- Noises - when hens aren't provided with access to something they need, such as a nest site or appropriate dustbathing material, they often make more noise out of frustration, sometimes producing a specific sound known as a 'gakel-call'.
 Hens also vocalise to communicate with their flock mates, for socialising and warning.

 We believe that all hens should be kept in environments where they're able to do these important things.